Azure/bicep-registry-modules/avm/res/db-for-postgre-sql/flexible-server/README.md

 ### Parameter: `replica.promoteOption`

 Sets the promote options for a replica server.
 This is a write only property.	'forced'<p>'planned'.
+Required if enabling replication.

 - Required: Yes
 - Type: string